“If you can’t figure out your purpose, figure out your passion. For your passion will lead you right into your purpose.”

 It makes you show up every day, excited to get things done.

-Knowing your purpose is an ongoing pursuit, a continuous process of discovery, and definitely one that can’t be confined in a single step.
+Knowing your purpose is an ongoing pursuit, a continuous process of discovery, and definitely one that can’t be confined to a single step.
 In fact, every step hinges on purpose.

 I came up with a simple formula to help you get started.